Most of the time, the only sounds in Tyler’s Lock and Load gun store is the sound of target practice in the firing range.

 “We’ve definitely been very busy,” local firing range and Tyler gun store employee Kenneth Lottman said.
 “We’re booked for the next four months on our Concealed Hand Gun class.”

-Citizens continued to purchase firearms in record numbers for October and November to bring the national gun sale average up 15 percent and rising.
+Citizens continued to purchase firearms and buy 5.56 ammo online in record numbers for October and November to bring the national gun sale average up 15 percent and rising.

 Last month, more than 108,000 background checks were ordered nationwide just for these purchases.
 East Texas is no different.